yemisprojects/eks-infra/README.md

-# DevSecOps CI/CD with EKS and ArgoCD
+# DevSecOps CI/CD with Jenkins and ArgoCD

 This repository contains the terraform code and github workflows used to automate the deployment of the infrastructure required to implement an end-to-end DevSecOps CI/CD pipeline to EKS.
 CI is implemented using Jenkins and CD via ArgoCD (GitOps).
 This repo is intended to be used with the two repositories listed below.
 - ..